What are the differences between SNMPv2 vs SNMPv3?

-Over the last decade, the number of devices connected to corporate networks across the globe has risen astronomically.
+Over the last decade, the number of devices connected to corporate networks worldwide has risen astronomically.
 The primary drivers of this include more internet connectivity and greater access to mobile and IoT devices.

 SNMP Overview